omosttafa/jumia-exercise-vuejs-frontend/README.md

 npm run serve
 ```

-### Compiles and minifies for production (if you want to test the web application locally don't run this now)
+### Compiles and minifies for production

+If you only want to test the web application locally don't run this command.

 ```
 npm run build
 ```